Skip to main content

 TermDefinition

-Holo2Previous generation model that Holo3 improves upon.
+Holo2Earlier generation model that Holo3 improved upon.

 Vision-Language Model (VLM)A model that understands both visual inputs (like UI screens) and text, enabling it to interpret interfaces and perform actions.